 The celebrated names of lyricist Alan Jay Lerner and composer Leonard Bernstein weren’t enough to get this short-lived 1976 Broadway effort recorded for posterity.
 Neither was the presence of Broadway veteran Ken Howard, playing the President.
 The show lasted only seven performances and remains Bernstein’s least-known stage work.

 Any musical directed and choreographed by Bob Fosse was a big enough deal to get an album—except the one actually called Big Deal.
 This 1986 musical, based on the movie Big Deal on Madonna Street, was Fosse’s last hurrah; he died the next year.
 It received five Tony Award nominations, and the same number of Drama Desk nominations and actually won for choreography in both cases.
 But it only lasted 69 performances on Broadway.
 The fact that the score was composed of old standards, instead of original songs, probably subtracted from any great need to record the show.

 3. Carnival in Flanders

 This 1953 musical, based on the 1935 film La Kermesse Heroique, had a score by the noted songsmiths Jimmy Van Heusen and Johnny Burke and was directed by the film legend Preston Sturges, who also wrote the book.
-The cast was headed by John Raitt and Dolores Gray, with Gray actually winning a Tony for Best Actress in a Musical.
-(Hers is the shortest-lived, Tony-winning performance in history.)
-Yet the show died after six performances and has no recording.
+The cast was headed by John Raitt and Dolores Gray, with Gray winning a Tony for Best Actress in a Musical for the show's six performances.
 “Here’s That Rainy Day” has survived the score and become a standard.

 4. Charlie and Algernon